Richard Cullen April 2021

 No one likes to hear someone read from a script, but customers do expect us to be consistent.
 So how do you ensure all your interactions with prospects are consistent and that you deal with objections in a professional way?
-By writing down what it is you say in any given situation and by training your team to use the same questions and language you can bring a lot more productivity to your sales process.
+By writing down what it is you say in any given situation and by training your team to use the same questions and language, the same script you can bring a lot more productivity to your sales process.

 4. Offer / Guarantee

-Why should someone buy from you and not a competitor who can provide the same product or service at a lower price?
+Why should someone buy from you and not a competitor who can provide the same product or service at a lower price, the key is the guarantee?
 What is it that you offer them or can guarantee them that will differentiate you from your competition?
 Your offer must generate excitement to get prospects to make a decision to buy now.